 You can always change this setting later using File->Interpret Footage Main

-Drag the image file icon from the Project section into the Composition you just made.
+Drag the imported file icon from the Project section into the Composition you just made.

 Animate a Fade in

-Set the current time to 20 frames, drag the timeline over to the right.
+Set the current time to 20 frames, drag the time slider over to the right.